ids-s1-20/website/content/home/project.md

 your hypothesized answer?

 Each section should be no more than 1 page (excluding figures).
 You can check a print preview to confirm length.
-You will turn in your proposal as your HW 05 in the course.

 #### Presentation